Planned obsolescence: History

 The phrase was quickly taken up by others, but Stevens' definition was challenged.
 By the late 1950s, planned obsolescence had become a commonly used term for products designed to break easily or to quickly go out of style.
 In fact, the concept was so widely recognized that in 1959 Volkswagen mocked it in an advertising campaign.
 While acknowledging the widespread use of planned obsolescence among automobile manufacturers, Volkswagen pitched itself as an alternative.
 "We do not believe in planned obsolescence", the ads suggested.
 "We don't change a car for the sake of change."
 In the famous Volkswagen advertising campaign by Doyle Dane Bernbach, one advert showed an almost blank page with the strapline "No point in showing the 1962 Volkswagen, it still looks the same".

-In 1960, cultural critic Vance Packard published The Waste Makers, promoted as an exposé of "the systematic attempt of business to make us wasteful, debt-ridden, permanently discontented individuals".
+In 1960, the critic Vance Packard published The Waste Makers, described as an exposé of "the systematic attempt of business to make us wasteful, debt-ridden, permanently discontented individuals".
 Packard divided planned obsolescence into two sub categories: obsolescence of desirability and obsolescence of function.

 "Obsolescence of desirability", also known as "psychological obsolescence", referred to marketers' attempts to wear out a product in the owner's mind.
 Packard quoted industrial designer George Nelson, who wrote:

 Design ... is an attempt to make a contribution through change.
 When no contribution is made or can be made, the only process available for giving the illusion of change is "styling"!